Plans from $29 · One-time payment · No subscription See Pricing

 First-party claim

-No-fault first-party medical coverage that insurers sometimes wrongfully deny.
+No-fault medical coverage on your own policy.
+Insurers sometimes deny it without a real reason.
 Dispute it with documentation and a demand letter.

 Lost Wages